faazabilamri7/udemy-devops-15-real-projects/015-GitRemoveLargeFile/02_YN_Windows_Ubuntu.md

 ```
 -->

-Then run below command to remove the file from the git history
+Then run below command to remove the file from the git history.

 ```dos
 cd git-test-new